Ex-Galloway man pleads guilty to bitcoin murder-for-hire plot against teenager

 The New York teenager, who was 13 during their interactions with Musbach, was sending and receiving explicit photos with Musbach over the summer of 2015, the U.S. Attorney's office said.

-The teenager's parents discovered the exchanges and filed a report with local police, who contacted the Atlantic County Prosecutor's Office after learning Musbach was living in Galloway Township.
+The teenager's parents discovered the exchanges and filed a report with local police, who contacted the Atlantic County Prosecutor's Office after learning Musbach was living in Galloway.

 Musbach was told by police not to contact the victim while he was being investigated.
-He was later arrested on child pornography offenses by the Prosecutor's Office at his Galloway Township home during a search warrant on March 31, 2016.
+He was later arrested on child pornography charges by the Prosecutor's Office on March 31, 2016, at his Galloway home.

-After law enforcement officers retrieved Musbach’s cellular telephone and his business computer, he admitted to having sent sexually explicit images and videos of himself to the victim, having requested and received sexually explicit images and videos, according to a U.S. Attorney press release.
+After officers retrieved Musbach’s cellphone and business computer, he admitted having sent sexually explicit images and videos of himself to the victim, and having in turn requested and received sexually explicit images and videos, the U.S. Attorney's Office said.

-Musbach sought a refund when the website's administrator asked for an additional $5,000 to ensure the teenager's death.
-According to the press release, the website's administrator responded by telling Musbach the website was a scam, and that the transaction details could be shared with police.
+Musbach sought a refund when the murder-for-hire website's administrator asked for an additional $5,000 to ensure the teenager's death.
+According to the U.S. Attorney's Office, the administrator responded by telling Musbach the website was a scam, and that the transaction details could be shared with police.

 Agents confirmed Musbach's identity by attaching him to a screen name he used on the dark net and the bitcoin transaction with his bank account, the U.S. Attorney's Office said.